 Fall is right around the corner, and I don’t know about you, but I am not quite ready for full on orange and black decor, but I do love adding a touch of fall decor once the weather starts changing.
-I have a thing for flowers and pumpkins, so I thought it might be a fun twist to add clay embellishments onto a faux pumpkin and create this DIY no carve pumpkin idea: Make a ceramic look pumpkin.
+I have a thing for flowers and pumpkins, so I thought it might be a fun twist to add clay embellishments onto a faux pumpkin and create this DIY no carve pumpkin idea: Make a faux ceramic pumpkin with a floral clay embellishment.
 I have to say,it turned out so much better than I thought it would!
 It’s so pretty and doesn’t make it feel like it’s too early in August to set it out before Halloween time.
 Using the silicon press molds let’s your creativity shine as there are so many to choose from, and since this is a faux pumpkin you can reuse it next year.
 You can also check out the fast moving tutorial video with this post.

 This post contains affiliate links as well as Amazon affiliate links.
 See our sponsor and affiliate disclosure here.

-To create this no carve clay pumpkin project, you’ll need: a faux white pumpkin, paperclay or air dry clay, silicon flower molds, white craft glue, a spray bottle of water, paper towel, paint brushes, acrylic paint in off-white paint and sage green paint (or acrylic craft paint color of choice), and a clay smoothing tool.
+To create this no carve clay pumpkin project, you’ll need: a faux white craft pumpkin, paperclay or air dry clay, silicon flower molds, white craft glue, a spray bottle of water, paper towel, paint brushes, acrylic paint in off-white paint and sage green paint (or acrylic craft paint color of choice), and a clay smoothing tool.

 Find the supplies for this project here